-- If you use an external image file to create a private image and select the x86 architecture, this image will be invisible to you when you create an Arm (Kunpeng) ECS or change the OS of an Arm (Kunpeng) ECS, and vice versa. - If a private image is created from an ECS in BIOS boot mode, this image will be invisible to you when you create an ECS in UEFI boot mode or change the OS of an ECS in UEFI boot mode, and vice versa. - If you use an external image file to create a private image and select the BIOS boot mode, this image will be invisible to you when you create an ECS in UEFI boot mode or change the OS of an ECS in UEFI boot mode, and vice versa.
+- If a private image is created from an x86 ECS or if you use an external image file to create an image and select x86, this image will not be available as a choice when you create an ARM (Kunpeng) ECS or change the OS of an ARM (Kunpeng) ECS.
+Likewise, if the image is configured for ARM, it will not be available as a choice when you create an x86 ECS or change the OS of an x86 ECS - If a private image is created from an ECS configured for BIOS boot or if you use an external image file to create such an image, this image will not be available as a choice when you create an ECS configured for UEFI boot or change the OS of an ECS booted from UEFI.
+Likewise, images configured for UEFI will not be available as a choice when you create an ECS configured for BIOS boot or change the OS of an ECS booted from BIOS.

-7.5 Image Importing
+7.6 Image Importing

-7.5.1 Can I Use Images in Formats Other Than the Specified Ones?
+7.6.1 Can I Use Images in Formats Other Than the Specified Ones?